Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 5. What not to do in passing places

 • Passing places are NOT parking places, tea break stops, or photo opportunities – they are solely for keeping the traffic moving.
-Otherwise you risk being labelled (quite rightly) a complete nuisance by irritated locals.
+Otherwise, you risk being labelled (quite rightly) a complete nuisance by irritated road users.

 • Driven past the passing place and met an oncoming car?
 Do not drive onto the grass verge.
-There are often ditches, mud, bracken, and boulders in there, not to mention a delicate eco-system of grass and plants.
-I’ve seen cars stuck with on the verge with shredded tyres because of rocks more than once - always use a passing place, even if it means reversing.
+There are often ditches, mud, bracken, and boulders, not to mention a delicate ecosystem of grass and plants.
+I’ve seen cars stuck on the verge with shredded tyres because of rocks more than once - always use a passing place, even if it means reversing.

 6. Passing place etiquette

-Passing places require a certain level of driver etiquette - a.k.a an non-negotiable protocol followed by locals on rural roads.
+Passing places require a certain level of driver etiquette - a.k.a a non-negotiable protocol locals follow on rural roads.
 Nothing shouts “tourist” more than failing to follow these driving niceties:

 • It is vital to wave and smile at the drivers who have stopped to let you pass.
 Likewise, reciprocating a wave is an unbreakable tradition.

 • A full wave, a raised finger from the steering wheel, a big smile, thumbs up, a quick flash – whatever takes your fancy.
-The point is always acknowledging the other driver who pulled in.
-It’s the polite thing to do, it shows courtesy, and gives everyone the happy feels.
+The point is always to acknowledge the other driver who pulled in.
+It’s the polite thing to do, it shows courtesy, and gives everyone happy vibes.

-• Failure to do in the above will absolutely result in you being very, very impolite names by the driver you ignored.
-Or shown another, altogether ruder, hand gesture!
+• Failure to do the above will result in you being called very, very impolite names by the driver on the other side!

-If you’d rather avoid the stress of technology and signal, then OS Road Maps do real maps with detailed information for your next Scottish road trip.
-Also watch out for road signs which are frequently more helpful in rural locations than Google Maps!
+Also, watch out for road signs, which are frequently more helpful in rural locations than Google Maps!

 10. Finally, be respectful of local drivers

-Lastly, remember these country roads were built for, and are used by, local people trying to get on with their normal, everyday lives.
+Lastly, remember that these country roads were built for and are used by local people trying to get on with their normal, everyday lives.

 Previous